Today is the start of Ramadan; Ramadan Mubarak to many of our partners.

 - One final ask, please credit Equity Matters when you use them.

 Let us know how you’ve used them.
 Share how they impacted your meetings.

 Finally, we must acknowledge and thank Mellody Hobson who introduced the concept of being color brave in her TED Talk.
 Give the TED talk a watch, then listen to it again for deeper meaning.

 We are sharing the Color Brave Space format for personal use only.
 It shouldn’t be used for institutional or corporate use, including rewriting them on chart paper or projecting them.
-If you want to license it to use at your organization please contact firstname.lastname@example.org to buy a license allowing your organization to use it; licensing prices are below.
-Personal use means you are using it for a meeting you are facilitating in a personal capacity (for organizational use please see pricing guidelines below), no additional copies are made.
+If you want to license it to use at your organization please contact email@example.com to buy a license allowing your organization to use it; licensing prices are below.
+Personal use means you are using it for a meeting you are facilitating in a personal (not paid) capacity (for organizational use please see pricing guidelines below), no additional copies are made or shared in print or electronically — people are welcome to read/print this blog post if they want their own copy.
 Please respect these guidelines, we are sharing it in good faith and don’t want to have to pull this post because people are inappropriately using Color Brave Space.

-Below is the 2017-2018 licensing price guide.
+Below is the 2019 licensing price guide (subject to change).
 Equity Matters (Fakequity’s sister organization and author of the Color Brave Space Norms) reserves the right to change these prices at any time.
 Equity Matters will donate the profits to poc led and embedded non-profits and causes.
 Please allow a minimum of two weeks for the purchasing of a license.

 - Individual educators, single-use license for personal use (not to be used for work purposes – if you wish to use it for work see prices below), copies of the PDF cannot be shared.
 Students or others in the meeting should print out this blog post for individual copies or purchase their own license — $11

 - Schools — $500